 A fundamental component of online advertising is Reach.
 Your basic idea behind the advertisement is to reach your audience.
 Reaching the audience means more people can see your product, leading to an increased number of sales for your business.
 To increase the overall profitability of your business, you need to reach more people.

 As we are aware, Google takes the lead when it comes to reach.
 Access to a broad audience is guaranteed by using the Google Display and search network for your ad display.
 As Google claimed, google banner ads reach 90% of the online audience worldwide.
 Whereas, Bing covers less than 5% of the online audience globally.

 However, this doesn’t imply using Google ads over Bing ads.
-Looking at the other side, we come to know that with Bing, We can reach 53 million desktop searchers that you cannot do with Google.
-This is a unique advantage that Bing offers for reaching for the audience.
+Looking at the other side, we come to know that with Bing, We can reach 53 million desktop searchers which you cannot do with Google.
+This is a unique advantage that Bing offers for reaching the audience.

 To infer, however, Google Ads wins if you want the best audience reach.

 Demographics are the features of your audience, which typically include location, earnings, relationship status, and age.
 Targeting the wrong audience may take your ad budget down the drain.
 That is why Google Ads and Bing Ads enable you to target a specific type of audience that best fits your advantage.
 Google and Bing users slightly differ in demographics.
 However, this may have a great influence on your business.

 In most cases, Bing users are between 35-54 years old (40%), are Married (43%), and generally earn a higher income, above $100,000 (33%).